mmroz/SwiftSeal/README.md

 ### Examples <a name="asl-examples"></a>

 AppleSeal has a number of examples that are used to show basic usage of Swift Seal.
 The [Examples in AppleSeal](https://github.com/mmroz/AppleSeal/tree/master/Tests/AppleSealTests/Examples).
-These are meant to replicate the [Exaples in SEAL](https://github.com/microsoft/SEAL/tree/master/native/examples)
+These are meant to replicate the [Examples in SEAL](https://github.com/microsoft/SEAL/tree/master/native/examples)

 # Components <a name="components"></a>

 ### ASLSchemeType  <a name="asl-schemeType"></a>
-Supports BFV and CKKS encoding types through ASLSchemeTypeBFV and  ASLSchemeTypeCKKS, respectivly.
+Supports BFV and CKKS encoding types through ASLSchemeTypeBFV and  ASLSchemeTypeCKKS, respectively.

 ### ASLEncryptionParameters  <a name="asl-encryption-parameters"></a>

-The parameters used for the encryption most importantly polynomialModulus, coefficeintModulus and plainModulus.
+The parameters used for the encryption most importantly polynomialModulus, coefficientModulus and plainModulus.

 ### ASLSealContext  <a name="asl-seal-context"></a>

-A heavyweight class constructucted from the ASLEncryptionParameters.
+A heavyweight class constructed from the ASLEncryptionParameters.

 ### ASLKeyGenerator  <a name="asl-key-generator"></a>

-Generates matching secret key and public key also used to construct Galois Keys and Relineraization Keys.
+Generates matching secret key and public key also used to construct Galois Keys and Relinearization Keys.

 ### ASLPlainText  <a name="asl-plain-text"></a>